-Eric Arthur Blair, universally known as George Orwell, the genius behind the thought-provoking allegory Animal Farm, was born on June 25, 1903.
-What may surprise some is that this literary maestro was born in Motihari in Bihar.
-Orwell’s roots were tied to India through his parents.
-His father, Richard Walmesley Blair, served in the Opium Department of the Indian Civil Service during the colonial era.
-His mother, of French descent, was the daughter of a teak merchant in Burma (modern-day Myanmar).
+Born as Eric Arthur Blair, Orwell’s early ties to India are often overlooked, especially by newer generations just discovering his complex, thought-provoking writing.
+His father, Richard Walmesley Blair, worked in the Opium Department of the Indian Civil Service under British rule.
+His mother, of French descent, was the daughter of a teak merchant in Burma (present-day Myanmar).

 Motihari is considered a must-visit ancient site with mentions in scriptures like Mahabharata and Ramayana.
 A part of Videha, a kingdom ruled by Sita’s father Janaka, Motihari offers scenic expanses of verdant landscapes.
 Earlier known as Champaran until its bifurcation in 1972, the site is also famous for the Satyagraha led by Mahatma Gandhi to support the farmers oppressed by the indigo planters.